making3/dotfiles/README.md

 Installation
 ============
 Installing into ~/.dotfiles is optional.
-If this is changed, then the makesymlinks.sh file's variables must be changed (at the top).
+If this is changed, then the variables in makesymlinks.sh must be changed (only at the top).

     git clone https://github.com/making3/dotfiles.git ~/.dotfiles
     cd ~/.dotfiles